adelasantosd/normtrace-disability-rights/README.md

 - and other policy domains where implementation depends on domestic legal anchoring.

 Future extensions may include additional jurisdictions and thematic branches, including health governance and other rights-based legal frameworks.

+Country modules are a core part of the project’s analytical design.
+They make it possible to adapt the methodology across jurisdictions while preserving legal specificity.
+Rather than treating domestic law as a flat text corpus, NormTrace analyses legal instruments within their constitutional, institutional, and interpretive setting.

 ## Limitations